opulo-inc/ohai/docs/feeder8/oqc/index.md

   	![](img/oqc-1.JPG)
   	![](img/oqc-37.JPG)

 2. Load feeder into the `gundam-qc-jig` by installing it onto the orange feeder slot

+	!!!note "Confirm correct programming"
+		If the feeder LEDs flash white when installed onto the slot, your feeder has old firmware and will fail to pass the subsequent tests.
+If this is observed, unplug the respective feeder and update its firmware before resuming regular process flow.

   	![](img/oqc-29.JPG)
   	![](img/oqc-28.JPG)